Kyrgyzstan: an innovative securitization hub

 Derivative financial products

-• Forward contracts (exchange-traded / OTC)
+• Forwards (exchange-traded / OTC)

 • Options (exchange-traded / OTC)